-The Rubenstein School targets three areas of emphasis for scholarly pursuit: Applied Ecology; Environment and Society; and Development and Use of Innovative Tools, such as spatial analysis, modeling, and mapping, to study the environment/human interface.
+The Rubenstein School emphasizes interdisciplinary research and scholarly pursuit that fall into three themes: Applied Ecology; Environment and Society; and Development and Use of Innovative Tools, such as spatial analysis, modeling, and mapping, to study the environment/human interface.
 Healthy and sustainable ecosystems, which in the School's definition include vibrant human communities, depend upon the integration of knowledge and skills developed in all three of these areas.
 The emphasis on integration contributes to the distinctiveness, quality, and growing national and international reputation of the School.

 Forest and Ecosystem Change Ecology

 Rubenstein School faculty, staff, and students study forest ecosystems and various impacts on their health.
 Studies include relationships of acid rain and nutrient depletion to decline in tree species' health and response to environmental stressors, ways to improve restoration of tree species and their habitats to northeastern forests, use of remote sensing for early detection of invasive insect and disease outbreaks, host tree genetics in plant-insect pest interactions, and potential biocontrol agents for invasive forest insects, among other topics.
 Researchers also study climate change impacts on forest ecosystems, carbon storage, and decomposition and how ecologically-based silvicultural systems, structure and function of old-growth and riparian forests, natural disturbance ecology, and restoration ecology impact forest biodiversity.